 Let’s consider a quick example: suppose you sell education software into three verticals: K-12, Community College and Four Year Universities.
 In this example, you’d want to create a field “Education Type” with three drop down options that are each of the verticals describe above.

 Ability to identify trends and “ideal customers”

-Following our education example, suppose that after 2 months of selling, you find that the majority of deals you are closing are in the K-12 vertical.
+Following the education example, suppose that after 2 months of selling, you find that the majority of deals you are closing are in the K-12 vertical.
 By tracking that field, you can access this type of insight effortlessly and in real-time.
-This insight can help you cater your marketing collateral, event strategy and a myriad of other revenue activities to your highest impact selling areas.
+This insight can help you cater your marketing collateral and event strategy towards the highest impact selling areas.

 Flexibility as you grow and change

 As you grow, your sales process will evolve, you will add new products and you will want to track different types of data.
-Following our same example, perhaps you also expand to create software for use in home school environments.
+Following the same example, perhaps you also expand to create software for use in home school environments.
 You’ll want to make sure that the fields you create don’t make it difficult to record data for that vertical as well, even though it may have different parameters from the other three.
 You can do that by ensuring that your fields are based around drop-down values, and not free text entry.
 This is also important because standardized dropdown values enable far more robust reporting and reduce human data entry error.

 3. Configure integrations

 Your CRM will likely integrate with multiple internal tools, particularly your marketing automation system.
 Your vendor has likely already built this integration for you, so typically you just need to do a bit of configuration between the two systems.
 A few things to note:

 Consider a CRM and marketing automation system all-in-one

 Some of the vendors (e.g. Salesforce and Hubspot) offer both the CRM and marketing automation systems.
 This typically means that you will have very little integration work to do, and that the two parts of the funnel (marketing and sales) will play nicely with each other.

 Connect your own product to your CRM